- 3-hour black history tour of Savannah by air-conditioned bus

 What You Can Expect

-Stop at the First African Baptist Church to admire stained glass windows, an 1832 pipe organ and original pews that were built by slaves.
+Stop outside the First African Baptist Church to admire stained glass windows, an 1832 pipe organ and original pews that were built by slaves.
 Established around 1773, the church became a safe house to slaves in the 18th and 19th centuries, and later a gathering place for black and white Americans against segregation.
 Walk around at leisure to see memorabilia in the church museum.

 Continue to Beach Institute Museum to browse an array of important African-American cultural artifacts.
 The museum is housed inside a building that was once the city’s first school for African-American children.
 A selection of historical displays such as incredible wood carvings by the renowned folk artist Ulysses Davis are on display.